Start Exploring Keyword Ideas

 Social Signals

-Google confirmed that social signals (such as shares, page likes, followers, subscribers, or links from social sites) are not a direct ranking factor for Google search.
+Google has confirmed that social signals — such as shares, page likes, followers, or links from social platforms — are not direct ranking factors in Google Search.

 Google statement: Social Signals Do Not Influences Your Ranking

-Google statement: Social Signals Do Not Influences Your Ranking [Source]
+Google statement: Social Signals Do Not Influence Your Ranking [Source]

 Use These 10 Social Media Tips to Skyrocket Your SEO Now